-Ernesto Talvi, Ignacio Munyo 27 October 2011
+Ernesto Talvi, Ignacio Munyo, Thursday, October 27, 2011

 The global crisis crippled advanced economies, but it also freed up financial resources that flooded emerging markets.
 This column introduces an index to identify the post-crisis winners and losers, digging into the causes of the new economic geography and exploring the vulnerability of emerging economies to a recurrence of a Lehman-type virus.

 Sergey Lychagin, John Van Reenen, Margaret E Slade, Joris Pinkse, Monday, October 25, 2010

 Why do local policymakers fight so hard to attract research and development labs to their area?
 This column provides a possible explanation.
 Using patent data, it finds a strong link between R&D and growth caused by knowledge spillovers between firms.

 This column reflects on the Nobel Prize awarded to Paul Krugman, whose solo win surprised some.
 It comments on the relevance of Krugman’s contributions to new trade theory and new economic geography.
 The latter have been of particular interest to European economists.

 Paul Krugman suggests that his Nobel-prize-winning “core-periphery” model was perhaps more relevant a century ago than today.
 This appears to be true in terms of overall manufacturing concentrations in Europe and North America, which are unravelling.
 Large-scale agglomeration forces, however, are alive and well in the developing world, as are localised sectoral clustering phenomena in industrialised countries.